Become a Noonsite Member

 Most nationals do not require a visa, but for an updated list of those countries whose citizens do require one, see the Government Website.

 Most visitors can stay for up to 6 months in Canada, decided by the immigration officer at the port of entry.
+Be sure to ask as they can be a little vague about how long.

 Private Canadian and American citizens can apply to be included under the NEXUS program.
 This scheme is a joint US/Canadian Customs and Immigration program for frequent travelers between the two countries.
 It is designed to simplify procedures for pre-approved, low-risk boaters who regularly cross the border.
 Members can call the NEXUS marine reporting number up to four hours in advance of their arrival in Canada for more convenient processing.
 They also have access to expedited security screening at major airports in Canada and the United States.
 Members benefit from expedited border clearance at land, air, and marine ports of entry.
 All persons on board must be NEXUS members in order to take advantage of NEXUS reporting procedures.
 The program is available by application only and the fee is $50 (US) non-refundable for five years.
 Children under 18 are free.